 To install the database, you need to run the following commands:

-$ sudo apt install default-mysql-server
+sudo apt install default-mysql-server

-$ sudo mysql_secure_installation
+sudo mysql_secure_installation

 This process will prompt five questions, and you need to enter “Y” for the answers.
 In the first question, enter “Y” and set a new password for the database.

-$ sudo mysql -u root -p
+sudo mysql -u root -p

-> CREATE DATABASE wordpress;
+CREATE DATABASE wordpress;

-> GRANT ALL PRIVILEGES on wordpress.* TO 'wordpress_user'@'localhost' IDENTIFIED BY 'wordpress_pss123';
+GRANT ALL PRIVILEGES on wordpress.* TO 'wordpress_user'@'localhost';

-> FLUSH PRIVILEGES;
+FLUSH PRIVILEGES;

-> EXIT;
+EXIT;

-$ mysql -u root -p
+mysql -u root -p

 *enter your password

-> SHOW DATABASES;
+SHOW DATABASES;

 Database creation is successful; next is the installation of WordPress.

-STEP – 3.
-Install WordPress on Debian 10 or Ubuntu 18.04
+Step – 3.
+Install WordPress on the Debian or Ubuntu Server

 Now in this step, I am going to Install WordPress CMS on our system.
 For this process, we need to use wget syntax for downloading the WordPress compressed file.
 So, run these commands for installing WordPress.

-First, change the directory to /tmp folder.
+First, change the directory to.

-$ cd /tmp/
+cd

 Now run the following command for WordPress.

-$ wget -c https://wordpress.org/latest.tar.gz
+wget -c https://wordpress.org/latest.tar.gz

-When the download has been completed, we need to decompress the WordPress Source files and move to the /var/www/html/ directory.
-Next, we need to set write permission to the directory.
+When the download has been completed, we need to decompress the WordPress Source files and move them to the /var/www/html/

-$ tar -xvzf latest.tar.gz
+tar -xvzf latest.tar.gz

-$ sudo mv wordpress/ /var/www/html/
+sudo mv wordpress/ /var/www/html/

-$ sudo chown -R www-data:www-data /var/www/html/wordpress/
+sudo chown -R www-data:www-data /var/www/html/wordpress/

-$ sudo chmod 755 -R /var/www/html/wordpress/
+sudo chmod 755 -R /var/www/html/wordpress/

-Use the following command to create a new Virtualhost for WordPress.
+Use the following command to create a new virtualhost for WordPress.

-$ sudo nano /etc/apache2/sites-available/wordpress.conf
+sudo nano /etc/apache2/sites-available/wordpress.conf

-And add these following lines:
+And add the following lines:

 <VirtualHost *:80>